-Stock futures point higher after S&P 500 moves into correction
+Stocks waver after S&P 500 moves into correction

-Stocks are getting a lift in part by reports that Russia remains open to diplomatic solutions, although this is widely thought to be a ruse, according to Ivan Feinseth, chief investment officer at Tigress Financial Partners.
+Stocks opened higher boosted in part by reports that Russia remains open to diplomatic solutions, although this is widely thought to be a ruse, according to Ivan Feinseth, chief investment officer at Tigress Financial Partners.
 On Tuesday, Secretary of State Antony Blinken canceled a meeting with Russian Foreign Minister Sergei Lavrov scheduled for later in the week, saying the Kremlin’s moves against Ukraine demonstrated that it is not “serious” about diplomacy.

 “Stocks look to rally on any possible positive news and events over the Russia-Ukraine situation especially driven by short covering,” Feinseth said Wednesday in comments emailed to The Post.
 “The market is looking to open higher this morning on both reports that initial sanctions opposed against Russia are dispelling fears of a tougher response, and as President Biden yesterday also ruled out any military action.”